Rafael-De-Santis/Rafael-De-Santis/README.md

 # 👋 Hi, I'm Rafael De Santis!

 Welcome to my GitHub!
-I'm passionate about turning data into powerful insights, building efficient backend systems, and managing robust databases.
-With my expertise across Data Science, Data Analysis, Database Administration, and Backend Development, I aim to deliver solutions that drive meaningful outcomes.
+I specialize in turning complex data into actionable insights, building reliable backend systems, and managing databases to ensure seamless operations.
+Whether you're looking to optimize processes, uncover hidden patterns in your data, or develop scalable and efficient backend architectures, I offer the expertise to deliver solutions that directly address your business challenges and drive results.

 ## 🚀 About Me